 Key capabilities:

 CloudCockpit is a cloud commerce platform for Microsoft Partners.
-It connects to Partner Center and handles the operational layer Microsoft doesn't provide.
+It connects to Partner Center and handles the operational layer that Microsoft doesn't provide.

 Provisioning